deNBI/cloud-user-docs/wiki/Tutorials/Elixir_OIDC/Elixir_AAI_OIDC.md

 ```

 In the virtual host section for the public keystone url we have to configure the OIDC access.
 The *oidc.provider_url* is in our case the Elixir oidc provivder (https://login.elixir-czech.org/oidc/).
 Replace *oidc.client_id* and *oidc.client_secret* with the values you got when register your Openstack(Keystone) instance as Elixir OIDC endpoint.
-The *oidc.crypto_passphrase* can be freely chosen.
+The *oidc.crypto_passphrase* can be freely chosen, however it must be set.

 ```
 # public keystone url